GameServerManagers/LinuxGSM/README.md

 Other distros are likely to work but are not fully tested.

 ## :wrench: Requirements
-While LinuxGSM's requirements are consistant.
-Each game server has its own specific requirements, but most require GLIBC and Tmux.
-Visit the specific game server installation page to see dependencies.
+Each game server has its own specific dependency requirements, but most require GLIBC and Tmux.
+Visit the specific game server installation page on the [LinuxGSM](https://linuxgsm.com) website to see dependencies.

  - [GLIBC](https://docs.linuxgsm.com/requirements/glibc) >= 2.15 recommended [[specific requirements]](https://docs.linuxgsm.com/requirements/glibc#server-requirements)
 - [Tmux](https://docs.linuxgsm.com/requirements/tmux) >= 1.6 recommended (Avoid Tmux 1.8)